 Concerned about your preemie’s development?

 Of course, it’s important that you carefully watch your baby’s growth and development.
-The sooner you identify any delay or impairment, the better his chances are of developing normally.
+The sooner you identify any delay or impairment, the better their chances are of developing normally.
 But keep in mind that there’s a wide range of “normal” when it comes to development.

 If you are concerned about your premature baby’s development, get professional advice from your pediatrician, GP, or a specialist in baby development.